graphql/graphql-spec/spec/Section 3 -- Type System.md

 coordinates which refer to built-in schema elements.

-Note: A {SchemaCoordinate} is not a definition within a GraphQL {Document}, but a separate stand-alone grammar, intended to be used by tools to reference types, fields, and other *schema element*s.
+Note: A {SchemaCoordinate} is not a definition within a GraphQL {Document}, but a separate standalone grammar, intended to be used by tools to reference types, fields, and other *schema element*s.
 For example as references within documentation, or as lookup keys in usage frequency tracking.